Please ensure Javascript is enabled for purposes of website accessibility

 TURKEY

 Christians are seen by the state as a potential enemy within, a view rooted in the history of the transition from Ottoman Empire to the modern Turkish state.
-The mass emigration of ethnic Greeks and Armenians during the first quarter of the twentieth century has affected Christian communities ever since.
+The Ottoman’s genocide of Armenian, Greek, and Assyrian Christians in the thirty years from 1894 to 1924 drove mass emigration that has affected believing communities ever since, making Christian persecution in Turkey ever-present.

 The traditional churches have been denied seminaries since the 1970s, which makes training of priests and lay leaders problematic.
-Some train abroad, which entails use of a different language; not everyone returns.
+Some train abroad, which entails use of a different language.
+Not everyone returns.
 Legally, the government can seize any Christian place of worship that does not have a priest.
 So, the shortage of priests leads to the closure of church buildings.
 The Protestant churches are denied registration as religious bodies.
-Christians almost invariable face societal pressures including discrimination in employment.
+Persecuted Christians in Turkey almost invariable face societal pressures including discrimination in employment.
 Overt evangelism is legal but frequently unwelcome.

 < 0.1%